weso/shex-lite-evolution/proposals/0001-compact-syntax.md

 ## Motivation

-The following examplke shows perfectly how the comnpact syntax is more human-firendly than others like JSON-LD:
+The following example shows perfectly how the compact syntax is more human-friendly than others like JSON-LD:

 ```shex-lite
 PREFIX dc: <http://purl.org/dc/terms/>